-In our recent article, North Americans View Turkey as a Viable Real Estate Investment Opportunity, we cited the statistic that 60% of foreign real estate investment comes from the Middle East while 20% comes from a mixture of Europe and the US citizens.
-The number of Middle Eastern, European and American buyers has inclined.
+In our recent article, North Americans See Turkey As An Investment Opportunity, we cited the statistic that 60% of foreign real estate investment comes from the Middle East while 20% comes from a mixture of European and US citizens.
+The number of Middle Eastern, European, and American buyers has inclined.
 It is expected to continue to rise.
 This is especially true as new legislation is expected to pass in several countries, rendering it less difficult to invest in real estate in Turkey.

 While the Turkish real estate market has remained strong across the board, it is important to pinpoint the highest areas of growth and opportunity.
 Centrally located property in Istanbul that can be classified as "high-end" or "luxury" is expected to feature the most growth over the immediately coming years.
 While these properties are receiving the most attention from foreign buyers at the moment, many are expecting locals to begin focusing their interest in central locations as domestic mortgage rates are lowered.

 Now that the location of attractive investment properties has been identified, which types of property should real estate investors look for, exactly?
-According to research findings, the properties that most appeal to young, unmarried business professionals are the most in demand.
+According to research findings, the properties that most appeals to young, unmarried business professionals are the most in-demand.
 Fewer of these types of dwellings are available in central Istanbul, which makes the going rate just as precious as the units, themselves.

 For investors who are determined to look outside of central Istanbul, the coastal regions of Turkey are a viable option.
 Areas such as the Bodrum peninsula and the Fethiye basin, among others, have a lot going on.
-Ever growing tourism, rising agricultural pricing, and urbanization have helped turn foreign and local investment attention towards the Turkish coast.
-Unfortunately, while the amount of costal property value increases that have taken place in the past have reached the double digits, percentage-wise, this growth has reached plateau in recent years and these properties not expected to experience a surge anytime soon.
+Ever-growing tourism, rising agricultural pricing, and urbanization have helped turn foreign and local investment attention towards the Turkish coast.
+Unfortunately, while the amount of coastal property value increases that have taken place in the past have reached the double digits, percentage-wise, this growth has reached a plateau in recent years and these properties are not expected to experience a surge anytime soon.